- Aims & Work

 2. Aims & Work

-The Fertility Education Initiative is a programme of work with four main aims:
+The Fertility Education Initiative is a programme of work with these core aims:

 - To support teachers with learning tools so they can provide education in fertility and pregnancy awareness, to young people at all key stages.